pedholiveira/simple-ecommerce/README.md

 ## Getting started

 - Navigate to project directory
-- Run `docker-compose up` to create the docker image and start the application containers.
+- Run `docker compose up` to create the docker image and start the application containers.
 - During the application startup the database migrations will be applied automatically.
 - The application will be available on port 8081.